Homotopically equivalent simple loops on 2-bridge spheres in 2-bridge link complements (I): Main result

-We prove this main theorem by interpreting the situation in terms of combinatorial group theory.
-In other words, we prove that two words representing the free homotopy classes of $\alpha_s$ and $\alpha_{s'}$ are conjugate in the $2$-bridge link group $G(K(1/p))$ if and only if $s$ and $s'$ satisfy the conditions given in the statement of the theorem.
+We prove the only if part by interpreting the situation in terms of combinatorial group theory.
+In other words, we prove that two words representing the free homotopy classes of $\alpha_s$ and $\alpha_{s'}$ are conjugate in the $2$-bridge link group $G(K(1/p))$ only if $s$ and $s'$ satisfy the conditions given in the statement of the theorem.
 The key tool used in the proof is small cancellation theory, which is one of the representative geometric techniques in combinatorial group theory, applied to reduced annular diagrams over 2-bridge link groups.
-The proof of the if part is contained in Section ~\ref{sec:if_part}, and the only if part in Section ~\ref{sec:only_if_part}.
-The topological proof of the if part is also discussed in Section ~\ref{sec:geometric_proof}.
+The proof is contained in Section~\ref{sec:only_if_part}.